AdobeDocs/campaign-standard-learn.en/help/administrating/control-panel/control-panel-overview.md

 >[!NOTE]
 >
->Both ‘allow list’ and ‘blacklist’ terms have been removed from Adobe Campaign documentation.
-Some occurrences of these terms may still exist in the product UI, option names and internal code, but will be replaced in upcoming Campaign releases with ‘blocklist’ and ‘allowlist.’
+>Both ‘whitelist’ and ‘blacklist’ terms have been removed from Adobe Campaign documentation.
+Some occurrences of these terms may still exist in the product UI, option names and internal code, but will be replaced in upcoming Campaign releases with ‘allowlist’ and‘blocklist’.

 The [!UICONTROL Control Panel] allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the SFTP storage by instance or allow list IP addresses.